-1. Weird 'connection reset' problems with Google sites
+1. Weird 'connection reset' Problems with Google Sites

 After having 'binged' for a while, I found out that we were not the first people to experience this problem.
-Those findings mislead me into thinking that the problem was specific to Mum's laptop and possibly caused by malware redirecting browsers to some weird address or such.
+Those findings misled me into thinking that the problem was specific to Mum's laptop and possibly caused by malware redirecting browsers to some weird address or such.
 This misguided conjecture was reinforced by the fact that other computers on our home LAN (particularly Mum's Linux desktop) were not affected.

 I tested her laptop for malware and reset Windows sockets and IP registry settings (